DepriFromEarth/hdd-survival-guide/README.md

 Find "EnablePrefetcher" and "EnableSuperfetch" and set their values to 3.

 ## Write Buffer Cache
-You can check if it's on by opening Run and typing "devmgmt.msc," looking for "Disk drives," collapsing the section, and right-clicking your desired drive, then going into policies to disable or enable it.
+You can check if it's on by opening Run and typing "devmgmt.msc," looking for "Disk drives," collapsing the section, and right-clicking your desired drive and clicking properties, then going into policies to disable or enable it.

 On for performance, Off for Data protection